zype/zype-ios/FASTLANE.md

 ```
 fastlane build_and_upload
 ```

+__Note:__ If your Apple ID is linked to multiple iTunes Connect teams, you will be prompted to select your team from a list before the upload starts.
+The iTunes Connect team id is not the same as the team id for the Apple Developer portal.

 (Optional) If you did not create your provisioning profile with Fastlane, you can download your provisioning profile and enter the following: